reunloader/Louisville/about.md

 - **Understand patterns** in emergency response and community safety trends
 - **Stay connected** to what's happening in Louisville in near real-time

-### How It Works

-Our automated system:

-1. Monitors Louisville Metro public safety radio frequencies
-2. Processes scanner traffic using automated transcription
-3. Filters and categorizes relevant incidents
-4. Posts updates to this feed automatically throughout the day and night

 ### Coverage Area

 We cover Louisville Metro and surrounding areas in Jefferson County, Kentucky, including: